tiandi111/Notes/tamu/636DL/mid_term.md

         - Conv
             - H(i+1) = H(i) + hk -1
             - Backprop(DeConv): 1. full-padding 2. conv with inverted filters
+            - smaller kernel
+                - stack multiple layer to get the same receptive field
+                - but more non-linearity, less parameter
         - Padding
             - "same" padding (or half-padding): Ph = (hk - 1)/2 on each side
             - "valid" padding: not use any padding...